flopp/GpxTrackPoster/README.md

 Or even better: clone the repo, fix the bug/implement the feature yourself, and file a pull request.
 Contributions are always welcome!

-Important: If you want to contribute via a pull request, make sure you run `make test`, `make lint`, and possibly `make format` before pushing code.
+Important: If you want to contribute via a pull request, make sure you run `tox`, `make test`, `make lint`, and possibly `make format` before pushing code.

 ## Translation
 The translation is based on GNUs 'gettext'.
 For the translation of the month names to work, the language must be installed.

 Use `locale -a` to check if the language is installed.